As an Amazon Associate I earn from qualifying purchases.

 This recipe calls for maple syrup.
 But you can use any sweetener you like.
-If you opt for granular sweeteners like Sucanat, coconut sugar, or monk fruit, you’ll want to use a 1/4 cup for dessert-level sweetness, or 2 tbsp. for mildly sweetened apples.
+If you opt for granular sweeteners like Sucanat, coconut sugar, or monk fruit, (which are basically like brown sugar in flavor) you’ll want to use a ¼ cup for dessert-level sweetness, or 2 tbsp. for mildly sweetened apples.

 Adjusting The Sweetness